Charles Burlingame: Death

 Burlingame was the captain of American Airlines Flight 77, with First Officer David Charlebois, when it was hijacked and flown into the Pentagon.
 Unlike the other three flights, there were no reports of anyone being stabbed or a bomb threat.
 He might not have been murdered by the hijackers but instead shoved to the back of the plane with the rest of the passengers.
-Barbara Olson, a passenger on the flight, asked her husband on her mobile phone, "What do I tell the pilot to do?" suggesting that Burlingame was next to her at the back of the aircraft.
-He would have turned 52 the day after the incident.
+Barbara Olson, a passenger on the flight, asked her husband on her mobile phone, "What do I tell the pilot to do?" which may have suggested that Burlingame was next to her at the back of the aircraft; however, there is no definitive proof of this.
+He would have turned 52 the day after the attack.

-Burlingame was buried in Arlington National Cemetery.
+Burlingame's remains were recovered from the Pentagon and he was buried in Arlington National Cemetery.
 He was initially deemed ineligible for burial there because he was a reservist who died before age 60, but Burlingame was given a waiver and his case triggered reform of Arlington's burial criteria.
-Astronaut Frank Culbertson, Burlingame's friend and classmate at the Naval Academy, who had witnessed and photographed the aftermath of the September 11 attacks from space, played taps on his trumpet at Burlingame's memorial service.
+Astronaut Frank Culbertson, Burlingame's friend and classmate at the Naval Academy, who had witnessed and photographed the aftermath of the September 11 attacks from the International Space Station, played taps on his trumpet from space during Burlingame's memorial service.

 At the National September 11 Memorial, Burlingame is memorialized at the South Pool, on Panel S-69.